eyabdel/projet-c/README.txt

 4 lines removed=+1200 pts

-Game over if you go over the time limit or if a piece spills over the top of the grid
+Game over if you go over the time limit or if a piece spills over the top of the grid Endly you can see your final score and the best score played in the level that you choosed.